Team-EPS/vite-plugin-zopfli/README.md

 Zopfli is a data compression library that performs Deflate, gzip and zlib data encoding.
 It achieves higher compression ratios than mainstream Deflate and zlib implementations.

-Currently only gzip is supported.
+Currently, only gzip is supported.

 ## Install